 Often professors ask that you find scholarly or peer-reviewed articles for your assignment.
 Earlier in this section, you learned about the peer-review process.
 But how do you select scholarly or peer-reviewed articles from a results list after performing a search in an article database?

 When you are looking at search results in a journal article database, you will typically see both scholarly and non-scholarly articles.
 Look for a menu with options to limit your results to academic, scholarly or peer-reviewed articles.
 Using the limit option for scholarly (peer-reviewed) journals, will eliminate all non-scholarly articles.

 Remember to always evaluate the articles you find in order to make sure that they are indeed scholarly/academic/peer reviewed.

 Your assignment is to write an essay about pay equity legislation and women.
 You perform the search in Academic Search Complete, a large, multi-disciplinary journal article database.
-Let's evaluate articles from this database search, based on criteria we've looked at already, to see if they are scholarly/academic/peer reviewed.How do I know if an article is scholarly or peer reviewed?
+Let's evaluate articles from this database search, based on criteria we've looked at already, to see if they are scholarly/academic/peer reviewed.How Do I Know if Articles Are Scholarly or Peer-Reviewed?
 [2:21 minutes].
-Download video as powerpoint slides.

 The Library Research Skills Tutorial is subject to a Creative Commons Attribution-NonCommercial ShareAlike 4.0 International license